geoprism/Flyp/README.md

 # Flyp
-A dope app at SBHacks
+A social networking app at SBHacks